Milan Mazurek: Re-election

 In February 2020, Mazurek was involved in an incident where counter-protestors against a ĽSNS meeting in Nižná na Orave were physically attacked.
 Mazurek was re-elected in the 2020 Slovak parliamentary election.
 He was nominated for "Homophobe of the Year" in 2020 by Institute of Human Rights and Rainbow Slovakia for denying the existence of transgender people.

-He refuses to wear a mask during the COVID-19 pandemic due to a false belief that it would cause carbon dioxide poisoning, which led to his being thrown out of a bank in Poprad.
+He refused to wear a mask during the COVID-19 pandemic due to a false belief that it would cause carbon dioxide poisoning, which led to his being thrown out of a bank in Poprad.
 In July 2020, he faced calls for his resignation after falsely claiming that the perpetrator of the Vrútky school attack was of Romani ethnicity.